Ernest J. Wilson III: Books

 He co-edits the MIT Press series, The Information Revolution and Global Politics, and is a founding editor of the journal entitled, Information Technologies and International Development.

 CPB

-Nominated by President Bill Clinton, Wilson served on the board of directors of the Corporation for Public Broadcasting from 2000-2010, and as chairman in the last year.
+Nominated by President Bill Clinton, Wilson served on the board of directors of the Corporation for Public Broadcasting from 2000 to 2010, and as chairman in the last year.
 He was reappointed to the CPB board by President George W. Bush in 2004.